hasan-nazmul/Projects/C Projects/Snake Xenzia/README.md

 5. The score increases by 10 points for each food item eaten.
 6. The high score is recorded and displayed at the start of each game.

+## Video Demo
+Check out the video demo of the game on YouTube: [Snake Xenzia with C](https://youtu.be/33qJ-mIBJFU?si=y6xGYaHobFPZT5d1)

 ## Future Enhancements

 - Add levels with increasing difficulty.